 Most people have never heard of Karijini National Park.
 Despite being the 2nd biggest national park in Western Australia and one of the most incredible destinations in all of Australia, its remote location makes it one of the least visited parks in the country.
 Karijini National Park is located approximately 1400km from Perth, 850kms from Broome and 660km from Exmouth.
 It’s no small feat, making the journey to this unspoilt outback destination that much more special.

-Much of the southern half of the park is inaccessible, so visitors tend to spend their time walking the trails and exploring the gorges, rock pools and lookouts in the north.
+Much of the southern half of Karijini National Park is inaccessible, so visitors tend to spend their time walking the trails and exploring Karijini gorges, rock pools and lookouts in the north.

-The park is divided into 3 major sections, each more more stunning then the other.
+The park is divided into 3 major sections, the Karijini gorges, each more stunning than the other.

-- Hamersley Gorge, the most remote of the sections consists of one 1-hour walk along the base of the gorge.
+Hamersley Gorge is the most remote gorge within the Karijini National Park.
+This section consists of one 1-hour walk along the base of the gorge.

-- Dales Gorge Area is the most popular area within the park, it offers great lookouts and easy to get to Circular and Fern Pools that allow you to take in the beauty of the Dales Gorge without a strenuous hike.
-Alternatively, visitors may choose to embark on a 2-3 hour return walk along the length of the Dales Gorge
+Dale Gorge area is the most popular within the park.
+It offers great lookouts and it’s easy to get to the Circular and Fern Pools of Karijini that allow you to take in the beauty of the Dales Gorge without a strenuous hike.
+Alternatively, visitors may choose to embark on a 2-3 hour return walk along the length of the Dales Gorge.

-There is absolutely no point in even trying to explain the remarkable scenery at Karijini, so instead, let me show you.
+There is absolutely no point in even trying to explain the remarkable scenery at Karijini National Park, so instead, let us show you.